 Secret Storage Compartment

 Living in a van, there is always a risk that someone might break in.
-A secret storage compartment is the perfect way to combat this.
+A secret storage compartment is the perfect way to combat this - an excellent campervan storage idea.
 I leave things such as my laptop, passport, and other miscellaneous important items in there.
 There are many places you could put this in your van - some people opt to make a secret storage under the floorboards.
 I chose to make a small compartment above the gas bottle storage which is hidden behind some garbage bins.

 Mason Jars